crabsatellite/hotBath/README.md

 ### Mod Integrations

-> **Note**: These three mods all provide temperature mechanics.
-It is **not recommended** to install them simultaneously as they may conflict or provide redundant features.
+> **Note**: These three mods all introduce temperature mechanics.
+To avoid conflicts or redundant features, it is **recommended to install only one** of them at a time.

 - **[Tough As Nails](https://www.curseforge.com/minecraft/mc-mods/tough-as-nails)**:
   - Bottles provide warming effect.